pandey-tushar/TAMUDatathon-HPE/README.md

 ## Files

 The files here include
 1. District_data_School - python notebook wchich does the data exploration, finds some interesting insights about relation to vulnerability among students and the ongoing COVID cases.
 It also has different set of graphs and a javascript object through which one can see relation between different data points.
+One can also see some numbers related to the cost of shipping items from HPE offices to the most vulnerable schools.

 2. covid_students_teacher - An Image file for the logo.
 3. hpe_students.py - The python script used for creating the webpage.
 This includes "streamlit" library.